4 Marketing Strategies to Generate Major Growth in 2017

 This year, take the following steps to ensure your results are as accurate as can be:

-Centralize your customer data, from customer support records to purchase history, into one database.
+Centralize your customer data, from customer support and call center records to purchase history, into one database.
 This allows you to deliver a truly personalized experience to every customer.
 Centralized customer information makes reporting more reliable, which allows better data-influenced decision-making.

 Ensure you have proper marketing attribution in place for every action a visitor can take on your site.
 Marketing activation platform company Convertro defines marketing attribution as “the science of determining what media are driving purchases.”